partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: But, the shoulder strap broke, and I couldn't use it any more.
 Ahh, that's right... when I put something in it I'd call it my magic bag...

-Earb: Well, then this is a REAL magic bag-mon!
+Muku: Well, then this is a REAL magic bag-mon!
 The things you believed in are all true here, you see-mon?

 Momo: For real?
 It's really a magic bag??